sqlballs/MicrosoftFabricPre-Con/fabricoverview/01 - Introduction and Overview.md

 Microsoft Fabric is designed to help turn large and complex data into actionable workloads and analytics.
 It is a powerful and easy-to-use tool that can help achieve business goals and growth.

-In this Course, you will understand:
+In this Workshop, you will learn:
 - The <b>basic</b> concepts, services, roles, and benchmarks of Microsoft Fabric
 - <b>How to create and manage</b> workspaces, data warehouses, and data integration pipelines and data flows
 - <b>How to Secure and govern</b> your data with distributed ownership and collaboration